skjohansen/TictailSharp/README.md

 [Download via NuGet](https://www.nuget.org/packages/TictailSharp/)

+What is this?
+===
+[Tictail](http://tictail.com) is an easy to use ecommerce platform, which is (currently) free of charge.

+In Tictail have the users (shop owners) the possibility to add app to their store, these apps can both be free and cost money, and this is up to the developer.

+You can use this API when creating the server-side of Tictail apps, or use it to extract data from your own Tictail store.
+From the API is it possible to access most information within a Tictail store, sadly it do not give much write access (yet).

+Getting started
+===
-To use the Tictail API an access-token is needed.<br />
+To make requests using the Tictail API, you will need an access-token.<br />
-When testing the easiest way to obtained an access-token is through the "Tictail API Explorer"-app (you need to open an developer account to find this in the app-store).<br />
+When testing the easiest way to obtain an access-token is through the "Tictail API Explorer"-app (you need to open a developer account to find this in the app-store).<br />
-But the correct way to obtain an access-token when developing external apps, is to use the [Tictail OAuth](https://tictail.com/developers/documentation/authentication/) to trade the authorization-code for an access-token.
+However, the correct way to obtain an access-token when developing external apps is to use the [Tictail OAuth](https://tictail.com/developers/documentation/authentication/) to trade the authorization-code for an access-token.

-How to obtain your access token using OAuth (C#):
+Obtain your access token using OAuth (C#):

     var endpointAuth = new TictailEndpoint(new Uri("https://tictail.com"));
     var repositoryAuth = new TictailRepository(endpointAuth);